Mastering JavaScript Operators: A Complete Guide with Examples

 Bitwise Operators#

-Caution: Bitwise operators coerce to 32-bit signed integers — not suitable for very large integers.
+Note: Bitwise operators operate on 32-bit integer representations of numbers.
+They coerce values to 32-bit signed integers, so they are not suitable for very large integers.

 & Bitwise AND#

-This operator performs a bitwise AND operation on each bit of two integers
+The & operator performs a bitwise AND operation on each bit of two integers

-console.log(x & y); // 1 (0101 & 0011 = 0001)
+console.log(5 & 3); // 1 (0101 & 0011 = 0001)

 Not to be confused with the Logical AND operator (&&)